Ayan-Kumar-Saha/image-crawler/README.md

 ```
 accoring to your browser.

-For Google Chrome, `browser =  webbrowser.Chrome()`
+For Google Chrome, `browser =  webdriver.Chrome()`

-For Microsoft Edge, `browser =  webbrowser.Edge()`
+For Microsoft Edge, `browser =  webdriver.Edge()`

-For Opera, `browser =  webbrowser.Opera()`
+For Opera, `browser =  webdriver.Opera()`

-For Safari, `browser =  webbrowser.Safari()`
+For Safari, `browser =  webdriver.Safari()`

 ## Installation

 Clone the repository to your local machine using,

 ```
 $ git clone https://github.com/Ayan-Kumar-Saha/image-crawler.git
 ```
-Move into the project folder.
 Then run the following command to install all dependencies.

 ```
 $ pip3 install -r dependencies.txt
 ```

+Move into the project folder.
 Now run the script using,

 ```
 $ python3 image_crawler.py